Hormone Replacement Therapy (HRT)

 For Men: Aging with Andropause and Hypogonadism

 As men age, it's common for testosterone levels to gradually decline after the age of 30.
 However, the effects can feel anything but gradual.
-You might notice that your strength isn't what it used to be, your energy dips more often, or your drive—both physically and mentally—feels different.
-Sleep can become lighter or more broken, and focus and concentration may take more effort.
+You might notice that your strength isn't what it used to be, your energy dips more often, or your drive, both physically and mentally, feels different.
+Sleep can become lighter or more broken, and focus and concentration may take a little more effort.

 These changes are often linked to what's known as andropause or, more accurately, late-onset hypogonadism.
 This condition occurs when the body doesn't produce enough testosterone, leading to a range of symptoms that can impact your quality of life.